CamDavidsonPilon/lifelines/docs/Survival analysis with lifelines.rst

-After calling the ``fit`` method, the ``KaplanMeierFitter`` has a property called ``survival_function_``.
-(Again, we follow the styling of scikit-learn, and append an underscore to all properties that were computational estimated) The property is a Pandas DataFrame, so we can call ``plot`` on it:
+After calling the ``fit`` method, the ``KaplanMeierFitter`` has a property called ``survival_function_`` (again, we follow the styling of scikit-learn, and append an underscore to all properties that were computational estimated).
+The property is a Pandas DataFrame, so we can call ``plot`` on it:

 .. code:: python